Korean Ribs

 But let me get back to dinner.

 “Korean Ribs” are short ribs that are cut across the bone, creating what is like “medallions” of the bone, embedded in strips of thin steak.
-This recipe in particular I received from my dear friend “Mrs. Q” who was my neighbor and dear friend at Fort Bragg.
+This recipe, in particular, I received from my dear friend “Mrs. Q”, who was my neighbor and dear friend at Fort Bragg.

 To begin, place about 2 pounds of these short rib cuts in a gallon sized ziplock bag.
 The amount isn’t really set in stone, make what you think you will need.
 Of course if you are making “2 gallons” of ribs, you’ll want to double the next part.